public-key-cryptography/public-key-editor/README.md

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem such as factorization or discrete logarithms.
-The software includes 16 public key ciphers (14 Diffie-Merkle- Hellman ciphers and 2 Merkle-Hellman / knapsack ciphers) and 1 matrix digital signature algorithm.
+The software includes 16 public key ciphers (including 14 Diffie-Merkle-Hellman ciphers and 2 Merkle-Hellman / knapsack ciphers) and 1 matrix digital sig- nature algorithm.

-	The email text, file attachments, and file descriptions are each encoded in base-64 to remove spe- cial characters such as newlines, carriage returns, and end of message or end of file chars, and then the encoded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method.
+	The email text, file attachments, and file descriptions are each encoded in base-64, and then the encoded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method such as newlines, carriage returns, and end of message or end of file chars.
 This expands the data to (4/3)^2 = 16/9 the size because base-64 encoding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
 (The public key encryption method includes a base-64 encoding because it has to encode the cipherdata to attach the one-time public keys.)
 Other protocols may use one encoding but this would only reduce the expansion to 3/4 the size.

 	The text editor and email program were written to test the public key software and to show develop- ers how to use and implement the public key ciphers in other programs, but anybody who knows how to